marcocesarato/nft-marketplace/README.md

 The other important directories to keep in mind are:

--   **Application Binary Interface** (Path: `abis`)

-    The smart contract's ABIs are contained here.
-They are very similar to API so they are a human-readable representation of a code’s interface.
-ABI defines the methods and structures used to interact with the binary contract, just like API does but on a lower-level.

 -   **Smart Contracts** (Path: `contracts`)

     The contracts folder contains all the smart contracts (using [Solidity](https://docs.soliditylang.org/)) that need to be deployed on the blockchain and make our project work.